RS-82 (rocket family)

-RS-82 and RS-132 (Reaktivny Snaryad; Russian: Реактивный Снаряд; rocket-powered projectile) were unguided rockets used by Soviet military during World War II.
+RS-82 and RS-132 (Russian: Реактивный Снаряд, Reaktivny Snaryad; rocket-powered projectile) were unguided rockets used by Soviet military during World War II.

 Development

 Design work on RS-82 and RS-132 rockets began in the late 1920s, by the Gas Dynamics Laboratory (GDL) led by Georgy Langemak, and including Nikolai Tikhomirov, Vladimir Artemiev, Boris Petropavlovsky, Yuriy Pobedonostsev, and others.
 The 82 mm (3.2 in) and 132 mm (5.2 in) diameters were chosen because the standard smokeless gunpowder charge used at the time was 24 mm (0.94 in) in diameter and seven of these charges fitted into an 82 mm cylinder.
 The first test-firing of a solid fuel rocket was carried out in March 1928, which flew for about 1,300 meters and in 1932 in-air test firings of RS-82 missiles from an Tupolev I-4 aircraft armed with six launchers successfully took place.
 In 1933 GDL became part of the Reactive Scientific Research Institute, where development of the rockets continued.
 In 1937, aerodynamically efficient RO-82 rail launchers were designed for mounting these weapons on aircraft.